OsmSharp/core/README.md

-# OsmSharp
+# OsmSharp.Core

-OsmSharp enables you to work directly with OSM-data in .NET/Mono.
+OsmSharp's core enables you to work directly with OSM-data in .NET/Mono.
 Most important features are:

 - Read/Write OSM-XML.
 - Read/Write OSM-PBF.